scapaf64-prog/my-python-games/Bird/README.txt

 Besides, there is a short Demopro-program, showing what can happen when pipes suddenly become presses. :)

 ( The 'P' key triggers the press, Press 'R' to spawn a new bird.
-ESC for quit. )
+ESC to quit. )

 Flappy Bird: